nazdridoy/ngpt/docs/api/config.md

 nGPT provides a set of utilities for managing configuration files and settings.
 These functions allow you to load, create, edit, and remove configurations, as well as determine the appropriate paths for configuration files.

+> **Note:** This documentation covers the general API configuration utilities.
+For CLI-specific configuration management, see the [CLI Configuration](cli_config.md) documentation.

 ## Configuration Paths

 ### get_config_dir()